Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Bombing of Odesa

 On 3 March 2022, the nearby villages of Zatoka and Bilenke were shelled, killing at least one civilian in Bilenke.
 On 23 April, a Russian missile strike hit two residential buildings. killing eight civilians and wounding 18 or 20, according to Ukraine.
-One missile that struck a residential building killed a three-month old baby, the mother, and the baby's maternal grandmother.
+One missile that struck a residential building killed a three-month-old baby, the mother, and the baby's maternal grandmother.
 On 9 May, Russia fired three Kinzhal missiles to Odesa Oblast.
 At that time, President of the European Council Charles Michel and Prime Minister of Ukraine Denys Shmyhal were in Odesa and had to hide in a bomb shelter.
-In the evening of the same day, Russian troops fired rockets at three warehouses in Odesa and a shopping centre in the village of Fontanka near the city, One person was killed and two were injured in the warehouses.
+In the evening of the same day, Russian troops fired rockets at three warehouses in Odesa and a shopping centre in the village of Fontanka near the city.
+One person was killed and two were injured in the warehouses.
 Three people were also injured in the mall.

+On 18 November 2024, Russia struck residential buildings and civilian infrastructure in Odesa, resulting in 10 deaths and 39 injuries, including a child, according to the head of the Odesa Regional Military Administration.

+On 10 June 2025, Russian drones struck medical facilities, including a maternity ward, as well as residential buildings, with officials saying the attacks resulted in two people dying and 13 being injured.

 On 22 July 2025, Odesa was targeted by more than 10 drones according to the Southern Air Command.
-The attack resulted in damaged civilian infrastructure, and one woman sustaining a head injury, with local emergency services saying she had been hospitalized.
+The attack resulted in damaged civilian infrastructure and one woman sustaining a head injury, with local emergency services saying she had been hospitalized.